muratk5n/thirdwave/en/README.md

 ---

+There is a place for the thriftiness in the pol spectrum, it contributes to the average.
+I'm not interested in the spectrum which actually indicates failure of analysis.
+The aim for analysis should be the average leader-voters would converge on to.

+---

 When govs decided to protect employment the direct result of that would be inflation.
 No escape from that.
 The spend-thrift whiner has no extra analysis, he keeps repeating the same thing over and over.